-Radioiodinated iobenguane is a radiopharmaceutical.
-Radiopharmaceuticals are radioactive agents, which may be used to find and treat certain diseases or to study the function of the body's organs.
+Iobenguane I 131 injection is a radiopharmaceutical.
+Radiopharmaceuticals are radioactive agents that may be used to find and treat certain diseases or to study the function of the body's organs.

-When very small doses of radioiodinated iobenguane are given, the radioactivity taken up by the adrenal gland helps find tumors of the adrenal glands.
+When very small doses of radioiodinated iobenguane are given, the radioactivity taken up by the adrenal glands helps find the tumors.
 An image of the gland on film or on a computer screen can be provided to help with the diagnosis.

-Radioiodinated iobenguane is to be given only by or under the direct supervision of a doctor with specialized training in nuclear medicine.
+Iobenguane i 131 is to be given only by or under the direct supervision of a doctor with specialized training in nuclear medicine or radiation oncology.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For iobenguane i 131, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to iobenguane i 131 or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.

 Appropriate studies performed to date have not demonstrated pediatric-specific problems that would limit the usefulness of iobenguane I 131 injection in children 12 years of age and older.
 Safety and efficacy have been established.

 Appropriate studies performed to date have not demonstrated geriatric-specific problems that would limit the usefulness of iobenguane I 131 injection in the elderly.

 There are no adequate studies in women for determining infant risk when using this medication during breastfeeding.
 Weigh the potential benefits against the potential risks before taking this medication while breastfeeding.